The place of Prepositions

-Where is the place of prepositions in sentences?
+Where is the place of prepositions in a sentence?

 In English grammar, prepositions typically come before nouns or pronouns to show the relationship between the noun or pronoun and other words in a sentence.